Confederated Tribes of the Umatilla Indian Reservation: Government

 The tribe re-established its government in 1949, writing a constitution that provided for the election of members to the General Council.
-It is governed by a nine-member council, known as the Board of Trustees who are elected by the General Council.
+It is governed by a nine-member council, known as the board of trustees who are elected by the General Council.
 They serve two-year terms and are elected on staggered terms.
 This Board replaced the rule by hereditary chiefs.

+There is a tribal police force called the Umatilla Tribal Police Department.

 Justice

 Pilot Project of VAWA 2013

 Since the Supreme Court's majority opinion in Oliphant v.
 Suquamish Indian Tribe, the tribal courts were prevented to trial a person who is not Native American, unless specifically authorized by the Congress.
-This body allowed the right for the tribal courts to consider a lawsuit where a man who is not Native American commits domestic violence towards a Native American woman on the territory of a Native American Tribe, through the passage of Violence Against Women Reauthorization Act of 2013 (VAWA 2013) signed into law on March 7, 2013 by President Barack Obama.
+This body allowed the right for the tribal courts to consider a lawsuit where a man who is not Native American commits domestic violence towards a Native American woman on the territory of a Native American Tribe, through the passage of Violence Against Women Reauthorization Act of 2013 (VAWA 2013) signed into law on March 7, 2013, by President Barack Obama.
 This was motivated by the high percentage of Native American women being assaulted by men who are not Native American, feeling immune by the lack of jurisdiction of Tribal Courts upon them.
 This law generally took effect on March 7, 2015, but also authorized a voluntary "Pilot Project" to allow certain tribes to begin exercising special jurisdiction earlier.
 On February 6, 2014, three tribes were selected for this Pilot Project: the Pascua Yaqui Tribe (Arizona), the Tulalip Tribes of Washington, and the Confederated Tribes of the Umatilla Indian Reservation (Oregon).